-General Plan Policy Project Consistency HC 16.17: Landscape by planting of trees on a community basis that removes pollutants from the Consistent.
-The Project would be required to comply with SP air, provides shade and decreases the negative impacts of extreme heat on the community.
-333A1, which includes a conceptual landscape plan that calls for the planting of trees, shrubs, and groundcover throughout the proposed development.
-HC 16.18: Promote new development that emphasizes job creation and reduction in vehicle miles Consistent.
-The Project would result in the generation of up to traveled in job-poor areas and does not otherwise contribute to onsite emissions in order to improve 2,436 jobs in a portion of Riverside County that exhibits a poor air quality. jobs-to-housing ratio.
+General Plan Policy Project Consistency the planting of trees, shrubs, and groundcover throughout the proposed development HC 16.18: Promote new development that emphasizes job creation and reduction in vehicle miles Consistent .
+The Project would result in the generation of up to traveled in job-poor areas and does not otherwise contribute to onsite emissions in order to improve between 10,044 and 10,2556 jobs in a portion of Riverside air quality.
+County that exhibits a poor jobs-to-housing ratio.
 HC 16.19: Promote reduction of vehicle miles traveled (VMT) by encouraging expanded multi- Not Applicable.
 Policy HC 16.19 provides direction to County modal facilities, linkages between such facilities, and services that provide transportation staff and decision makers and is not applicable to the proposed alternatives, such as transit, bicycle and pedestrian modes.
 Project.
 HC 16.20: Facilitate an increase in transit options.
 In particular, coordinate with adjacent Not Applicable.
 Policy HC 16.20 provides direction to County municipalities, transit providers and regional transportation planning agencies in the development staff and decision makers and is not applicable to the proposed of mutual policies and funding mechanisms to increase the use of alternative transportation modes.
 Project.
 All new development should contribute and invest in increasing access to public transit and multimodal active transportation infrastructure.
 HC 16.21: Require the creation of programs that increase carpooling and public transit use, Not Applicable.
 Policy HC 16.21 provides direction to County decrease trips and commute times, and increase use of alternative-fuel vehicles and facilities staff and decision makers and is not applicable to the proposed supporting the use of such vehicles including charging stations.
 Project.
 HC 16.22: Discourage industrial uses which use large quantities of water in manufacturing or Consistent.
 The Project would include industrial warehouses, cooling processes that result in subsequent effluent discharges and encourage agricultural and is not anticipated to include any manufacturing uses that businesses to limit and reduce the production and use of pesticides and chemical fertilizers to the would have a high demand for water.
 Additionally, agricultural maximum extent possible thereby minimizing contaminated infiltration and runoff, including uses are not proposed as part of the Project. runoff to the Salton Sea and other standing bodies of water.
 HC 16.23: Discourage industrial and agricultural uses which produce significant quantities of toxic Consistent.
 The analysis in EIR Subsection 4.3, Air Quality, emissions into the air, soil, and groundwater to prevent the contamination of these physical demonstrates that the Project would not expose any sensitive environments. receptors to substantial pollutant concentrations, while the analysis in EIR Subsection 4.10, Hydrology and Water Quality, demonstrates that the Project's impacts to water quality would be less than significant.
 HC 16.24: Ensure compatibility between industrial development and agricultural uses and adjacent Consistent.
 The analysis in EIR Subsection 4.3, Air Quality, land uses.
 To achieve compatibility, industrial development and agricultural uses will be required demonstrates that the Project would not expose any sensitive to include criteria addressing noise, land, traffic and greenhouse gas emissions to avoid or receptors to substantial pollutant concentrations.
 The analysis in minimize creating adverse conditions for adjacent communities.
-EIR Subsection 4.13, Noise , demonstrates that Project-related
+EIR Subsection 4.13 demonstrates that Project-related stationary noise would not adversely impact nearby sensitive receptors.
+Additionally, the analysis in EIR Subsection 4.8, Greenhouse